AT Thru-Hike: Focus On Physical & Mental Preparation

 Anaerobic Training

-Anaerobic training is any activity that gets your heart rate up for a short burst of time, followed by a period of recovery.
-This is important because, on the trail, you will need to be able to hike uphill for sustained periods of effort and time.
+Anaerobic training is any activity that increases your heart rate for a short burst, followed by a recovery period.
+This is important because, on the trail, you must be able to hike uphill for sustained periods of effort and time.

-The best way to train for this is by doing activities like weightlifting, sprinting, or interval training.
+The best way to train for this is through weightlifting, sprinting, or interval training.
 These activities will help build the muscle and joint strength necessary to carry a heavy backpack long distances.

 Interval training is anaerobic training that alternates between high-intensity and low-intensity activity periods.
 This is a great way to train because it closely simulates the physical challenges of hiking uphill for long periods.